Skip to main content

 Sell your mortgaged property for cash

 Having a mortgage does not prevent you from selling.
-In fact, most house sales involve a mortgage that needs to be repaid.
-HouseBought4Cash buys houses with outstanding mortgages for cash, with your mortgage cleared automatically from the sale proceeds on completion day.
+If you are wondering how to sell a house fast with a mortgage still on it, the answer is straightforward - the mortgage is simply repaid from the sale proceeds.
+HouseBought4Cash buys houses with outstanding mortgages for cash, with your mortgage cleared automatically on completion day.

 No chain, no estate agent fees, and completion in as little as 7 days.
 Your mortgage is paid off, and you walk away with your equity.